-An alumna of the Houston Grand Opera Studio, Catherine spent three seasons from 2009-2012 performing roles such as Dorabella in Così fan tutte, Suzuki in Madama Butterfly, Anna in Maria Stuarda, Flora in La traviata, Berta in Il barbiere di Siviglia, and Dryad in Ariadne auf Naxos.
-She also had the opportunity to work extensively with conductor Patrick Summers and to cover artists such as Susan Graham, Joyce DiDonato, and Michelle DeYoungin roles such as Der Komponist, Sister Helen, and the title roles of Xerxes and The Rape of Lucretia.
-In 2012 she was a member of The Glimmerglass Festival Young Artists Program, making her role debut as Amneris.
-In 2011 and 2010 she was a Filene Young Artist with Wolf Trap Opera, where her roles included Nicklausse in Les contes d’Hoffmann, Hermia in A Midsummer Night’s Dream, Zaida in Il turco in Italia, plus multiple recitals with accompanist and vocal coach Steven Blier.
+Martin is an alumna of the Houston Grand Opera Studio where she performed Dorabella in Così fan tutte, Suzuki in Madama Butterfly, Anna in Maria Stuarda, Flora in La traviata, Berta in Il barbiere di Siviglia, and Dryad in Ariadne auf Naxos.
+At HGO, she worked extensively with conductor Patrick Summers and covered artists such as Susan Graham, Joyce DiDonato, and Michelle DeYoung in roles such as Der Komponist, Sister Helen, and the title roles of Xerxes and The Rape of Lucretia.
+She was a member of The Glimmerglass Festival Young Artists Program, where she made her role debut as Amneris, and was a Filene Young Artist with Wolf Trap Opera, where her assignments included Nicklausse in Les contes d’Hoffmann, Hermia in A Midsummer Night’s Dream, Zaida in Il turco in Italia, and multiple recitals with Steven Blier.